cdunn6754/reReddit_backend/README.md

 The sqlite database is provided so that the site can be run with data off the bat.
 The provided default `settings.py` file will work with that database as is.
+A super user has been added to the database with the following credentials
+* username: `reredditUser`
+* password: `reredditUserPassword`

 #### Populating a new database:
 You don't need to use this database but the website is going to be pretty boring